ecilasun/tinysys/software/README.md

-This folder contains the riscvtool helper utility, the ROM image, sample code and the SDK for tinysys
+This folder contains the riscvtool helper utility, the ROM image, sample code and the SDK for tinysys.
+> Please note that precompiled binaries for riscvtool have been provided for Windows and Linux, however if the supplied binaries do not run for you or if you wish to build a MacOS version, please rebuild them from source as explained below.

 # Prerequisites